mjt-books/python-book/chapters/chapter-4.md

 - Use `asyncio.to_thread` (or a thread pool) to run a small CPU-bound function on each.
 - Measure how total time changes vs a purely sequential version.

 Even a toy example is enough to see how overlapping I/O and CPU work can keep your machine busier without changing hardware.
+You’ll reuse the same ideas when building real-world input pipelines around your models.